FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Introduction

 Based on these observations the main hypothesis of this paper is that the major part of EMI is coupled to the RF coil capacitively via the patient body.
 To test this hypothesis we investigated two methods for suppressing capacitive coupling between the patient body and the RF coil.
 The first very effective and well-established method relies on coil segmentation via capacitors as described by Mispelter\cite{Mispelter_2006}.
-While Mispelter doesn't explicitly address the effect on EMI, segmenting the coil distributes the electric field around the coil likely reducing capacitive coupling between sample and coil.
-The second is the use of a novel electric shield between the body and the RF coil.
-This electrical shield should effectively prevent capacitive coupling between patient and coil while allowing the inductively coupled MRI signal to pass freely.
-This shield, however, must be designed carefully in order not to significantly degrade the performance of the RF coil.
-We call this shield, which is placed inside the RF coil, FENCE which is short for \textbf{F}lexible \textbf{E}lectric \textbf{N}oise \textbf{C}ancellation \textbf{E}ndo-shield.
+While Mispelter doesn't explicitly address the effect on EMI, segmenting the coil distributes the electric field around the coil, likely reducing capacitive coupling between sample and coil.

+The second is the use of a electric shield between the body and the RF coil.
+Such a shield was used by Gadian and Robinson to determine dielectric losses in NMR experiments on electrically conducting samples \cite{Gadian_1979}.
+Additionally, previous works in solid-state NMR spectroscopy \cite{Wu_2009,Krahn_2008} showed that such a shield effectively prevents capacitive coupling between RF coils and samples.
+Park et al. investigated this approach through numerical comparison of designs and experimental verification \cite{Park_2010}.
+While the authors of those articles aimed at reducing dielectric losses and sample heating at high frequencies, the same concept is also effective for the rejection of capacitively coupled EMI.
+In contrast, the inductively coupled MRI signal is allowed to pass freely, as long as eddy currents in the shield are prevented as far as possible.
+This shield must thus be be designed carefully in order not to significantly degrade the performance of the RF coil.

+This work explores an approach of using a shield which is placed inside the RF coil in order to prevent capacitive coupling of EMI in low-field MRI.